ninabarzh/broomstick/content/posts/A-love-letter-to-bureaucratic-hell.md

 Individual integrity?
 You won’t need that where we’re going.
 Mystery?
 Wonder?
 Sorry, those don’t fit into the database schema.

 Values are now purely utilitarian.
 Morality?
 Reduced to a cost-benefit analysis.
-We get enlightened self-interest, but the "enlightened" bit is... negotiable.
+We get enlightened self-interest, and the "enlightened" bit is... negotiable.

 ***